pH-7/Nav-Doc-Script-V2/README.md

 - It provides an Ajax interface with jQuery.

-- It supports also the highlighting programming code in your documentation thanks to [highlight.js](https://highlightjs.org).
+- It supports the highlighting programming code in your documentation thanks to [highlight.js](https://highlightjs.org).

 ## Installation

-No installation.
+No installation required.
+Just transfer the script using your FTP client such as Filezilla.

+## How To Create My Doc?

-Simply place your documentation files with the extension.
-Dwt in a language folder or create a new one with your language.
+Simply add your documentation files into a language folder or create a new one with your language (there are already some example files there to help you understanding better how it works).

 ## Server Requirements